Expert articles Daily Management System Lean Management

 LDM encompasses three key components: Leader Standard Work, Daily Accountability Processes, and Visual Management.

-For example, the production manager conducts daily Gemba Walks in an automotive parts manufacturing plant.
-These walks involve visiting the factory floor to observe processes, engage with the staff, and identify issues.
-The manager uses a standard checklist to assess equipment condition, safety protocol adherence, and production speed.
+The manager uses a standard checklist to assess equipment condition, adherence to safety protocols, and production speed.
 This routine ensures consistent monitoring of the production line.
 It reinforces the manager’s role in proactive problem-solving and maintaining high standards.

 In a textile manufacturing company, team leaders from different departments (weaving, dyeing, finishing) hold a 15-minute stand-up meeting at the start of each shift.
 These meetings review previous performance, production concerns, and upcoming targets.
 Insights from these brief syncs are then escalated to a higher-level meeting with department heads to develop countermeasures, align broader manufacturing goals, and guarantee cohesive operations across the entire production chain.